memtech3/frog-hurricane/README.md

 # frog-hurricane
-A lightweight and versatile theme for Grav CMS, built with Tailwind CSS
+A lightweight and versatile theme for Grav CMS, built with Bulma CSS

-## Developing on Linux
+## Developing On Linux
 Run setupdevenvironment.sh to quickly set up a development environment.
 This script does the following:
 ### Installs
 - PHP